-- identify characteristic of style (literary) syntax: which part of speech at end of sentence (last word): verb, noun or other - identify null (authorship) hypothesis distribution (of part of speech at sentence-end) same in questionable work and similar work definitely by Aristotle - test likelihood of null hypothesis data on (i) Rhetoric to Alexander and (ii) Rhetoric A
+- identify characteristic of style (literary) syntax: which part of speech at end of sentence (last word): verb, noun or other - show that it identifies writer (or genre, or epoch, or subject s, etc.) unavailable! - identify null (authorship) hypothesis distribution (of part of speech at sentence-end) same in questionable work and similar work definitely by Aristotle - test likelihood of null hypothesis data on (i) Rhetoric to Alexander and (ii) Rhetoric A